mosesvk/_myBlog/content/_index.md

 ---
-title: "Hi, I'm Moses.
-I'm a Software Developer, Blogger, Reviewer"
+title: "Hi, I'm Moses!"
-par1: "On this Site, I blog about my Coding journey in hopes to help others.
-Also checkout my reviews on different movies and tv shows"
+par1: "Do you love Movies, Shows, & Anime?
+This is the Blog for you!"
 ---